• Skip to primary navigation

 If you don’t have a travel diary handy, no problem!
 Download a travel diary template from the Etax Downloadable Resources page.

 It’s a good idea to keep a record of your travel and expenses, even when you aren’t required to keep a diary.
-It’s very easy to forget details about expenses months after they happen.
+It’s very easy to forget details about expenses months after they happen and this can cost you big dollars in your refund at tax time!

-A common mistake is to assume that you can claim the entire allowance as a tax deduction.
+A common mistake is to assume that you can claim the entire allowance as a tax deduction even if you didn’t spend it all.
 This isn’t necessarily the case.

-You can only claim the total of your actual expenses.
-For example if you received $1500 worth of travel allowances from your employer during the year, but the cost of your travel was $1,000, you can only claim $1,000 worth of travel deductions on your return.
+You can only claim the total amount you spent on work related travel.
+For example, if you received $1500 worth of travel allowances from your employer during the year, but the cost of your travel was $1,000, you can only claim $1,000 worth of travel deductions on your return.

-Only claim travel deductions you have evidence for, as the ATO can require proof for any of your expenses.
+Important: Only claim travel deductions you have evidence for, as the ATO can ask for proof for any of your expenses.

 Recording expenses